hughpyle/teensy-povwand/README.md

 - LIPO cell charger.
 I used [this one](http://www.sparkfun.com/products/10401) from Sparkfun, which is small enough to fit into the tube alongside the Teensy.
 Alternatively, you could surface a two-pin socket connected to the LIPO cell, and use an external charger.
+But internal charger is safer & also easier to use.

+## TODO

+Fix the FFT; implement windowing

+Monitor the LIPO cell voltage directly using one of the Teensy ADCs.
+Warning flash then power down on undervoltage.

+Build a longer-tube version suitable for rotation games.

+Use nunchuck or other accelerometer.
+Detect rotation.
+Trigger rotation-mode POV patterns.